Quantum theory does not need complex numbers: Construction of the mapping from to RNQT

-\begin{remark} As a side note, and building upon an observation of Myrheim~\cite{Myrheim1999}, it would be interesting to use RQT as a means to have a linear representation of time-reversal in quantum theory.
-Remember that due to Wigner theorem, pure dynamics in quantum theory can only be unitary or antiunitary, with the antiunitary transformations corresponding to unitary transformations followed by a time-reversal.
-Collecting some results, we see the potential of the real quantum theory: antiunitary transformations have a real-linear representation in RQT as antiorthosymplectic matrices (characterized by \cref{eq:antiortho}) and the (unormalised) time-reversed states are exactly those in $\SymP{n}\setminus\SYR{n}$ (characterized by \Cref{lem:ASYM_char}), since they are the image of quantum states that have undergone an antiunitary transform. \end{remark} As an example of antiunitary transformation representable in RQT, take $\overline{M} = A -iB - iC - D$, one computes that this antiunitary is now but a $\frac{\pi}{2}$ rotation of the $\rr^{2\times2}$ matrices used to represent the complex scalars, $\G{\overline{M}} = Z_n \G{M} Z_n$.
-Here $Z_n = Z \otimes \id$ where $Z$ is the Pauli $Z$ matrix.
+\begin{remark} As a side note, and building upon an observation of Myrheim~\cite{Myrheim1999}, it would be interesting to use RNQT as a means to have a linear representation of time-reversal in quantum theory.
+Remember that due to Wigner's theorem: pure dynamics in quantum theory can only be unitary or antiunitary, with the antiunitary transformations corresponding to unitary transformations followed by a time-reversal.
+Collecting some results, we see the potential of the real quantum theory: antiunitary transformations have a real-linear representation in RNQT as antiorthosymplectic matrices (characterized by \cref{eq:antiortho}) and the (unormalised) time-reversed states are exactly those in $\SymP{n}\setminus\SYR{n}$ (characterized by \Cref{lem:ASYM_char}), since they are the image of quantum states that have undergone an antiunitary transform. \end{remark} As an example of an antiunitary transformation representable in RNQT, take $\overline{M} = A -iB - iC - D$, one computes that this antiunitary is now but a $\frac{\pi}{2}$ rotation of the $\rr^{2\times2}$ matrices used to represent the complex scalars, $\G{\overline{M}} = Z_n \G{M} Z_n$.
+Here $Z_n = Z \otimes \id_n$ where $Z$ is the Pauli $Z$ matrix.